May 29, 2026

 World Education Services describes mentoring as a transfer of experience, knowledge, and personal connections from a senior to junior individual within a field.

 Unlike coaching, mentoring tends to be flexible and organic.
 Mentor and mentee usually begin with an exploratory conversation to establish mutual expectations and areas of focus.
-Mentors actively draw on their own experience to offer guidance, including career stories and lessons learned, introductions to their professional network, insider knowledge about unwritten rules in a role or organisation, and advice on navigating workplace dynamics.
+Mentors actively draw on their own experience to offer guidance, including career stories and lessons learned, introductions to their professional network, insider knowledge about unwritten rules in a role or organization, and advice on navigating workplace dynamics.

 Meetings are often informal—over coffee, lunch, or video calls—and may be monthly or quarterly.
 Topics shift over time as the mentee's needs evolve.
 The relationship may last months or years, and regularly ends gradually rather than formally as the mentee grows in confidence.
 Some evolve into peer relationships or lasting professional connections.

 Focus Counseling addresses mental health and emotional well-being, including past experiences and present difficulties.
-Coaching targets specific future outcomes, behaviour change, and performance improvement.
+Coaching targets specific future outcomes, behavior change, and performance improvement.
 Mentoring supports long-term career development and life guidance within a specific domain.

 Primary Goals Counseling aims to reduce emotional distress, improve daily functioning, and support healing.
 Coaching aims to achieve defined goals, improve performance, and support positive change.
 Mentoring aims to pass on wisdom, broaden perspective, and support overall professional development.